 Although Bitcoin is pseudonymous, it is not a totally anonymous payment system.
-The fact is that there is an increasing number of ways for forensics and government audits to be done on your Bitcoin transactions.
+The fact is, there are an increasing number of ways for forensics and government audits to be done on your Bitcoin transactions.
+Today, we delve into a financial privacy technology called, CoinJoin.

 Bitcoin transactions leave a kind “digital fingerprints.”
 There is a fingerprint because transactions can be traced to specific IP addresses.
 Moreover, because they rely on blockchain, the transactions are immutably stored on the public blockchain.
 That means that transaction information is readily available for forensic analysis.